 - Does it look close to what you want your site to look like, out of the box, or does it require major customization to get it looking decent?
 This is important and where a lot of people get hung up.
 Depending on your situation and the type of information you’ll be sharing, you may want a theme that you don’t have to customize much.
 In other cases, you may want site that’s extremely customized, so those themes that have fewer ‘out of the box’ design options probably won’t work without a lot of custom CSS work (which, of course, will be an investment in either time for you or funds to hire a developer).
 Check to see what customizations come with the theme by default – some are very limited with regard to colors and fonts an layouts available without knowing how to use CSS (the ‘code’ used to style the site) or PHP (which ‘codes’ the functionality and the layouts and page templates, etc.), and some have unlimited options.
 That said, customizations don’t have to be costly to hire a developer to do for you if you know what you want.
 There are also quality plugins available for such customizations as Google fonts that you can add to your theme to allow you to play with fonts without knowing any CSS.
 Feel free to ask the sales team of the theme you’re checking out to be sure it has what you want.

 - Is the cost in your price range?
 Most of the premium themes that are worth their salt run in the range of $40 to $80 or even more.

 - Is it a one-time charge or are there annual renewal fees?
-Annual renewals may sound like a pain, but they allow the developer to keep developing and supporting the product.
+Annual renewals may sound like a pain, but they allow the developer to continue developing and supporting the product.
 You don’t expect to work for free, and neither should quality theme developers.